 Oklahomans are known for their generosity.
-The state's culture of hard work, compassion, and community is one of the reasons nearly 17,000 nonprofit organizations have chosen to make Oklahoma their home (as of 2013).
+The state's culture of hard work, compassion, and community is one of the reasons over 4,000 nonprofits have chosen to make Oklahoma their home.
 Of the thousands of organizations registered in the state, very few have the time, energy, or resources to stay on top of the ever-changing legal requirements imposed on them at both the state and federal levels.

-Regardless of their size or budget, all nonprofit groups must fully comply with state law to receive tax-exempt status or be a legal entity recognized by the state.
-Not only is this work complicated and time-consuming, but attempting to do it yourself only takes away from time you could be spending on your nonprofit group's mission.
+Regardless of their size or budget, all nonprofit groups must fully comply with state law to receive tax-exempt status and be considered legal entities recognized by the state.
+A sometimes complicated and time-consuming process, hiring the help of a nonprofit attorney can ensure your nonprofit is both legal and prepared to do the best work possible.

-If you currently operate an Oklahoma nonprofit or have plans to found one, the experienced nonprofit attorneys at the Worden Law Firm can provide the guidance you need.
+If you currently operate an Oklahoma nonprofit or plan to create one, our experienced nonprofit attorneys at Worden & Carbitcher can provide the guidance you need.

 A key component for most nonprofit entities is obtaining and maintaining tax-exempt status.
 An exemption from state and federal taxes allows your nonprofit to put more of its resources into the important work of helping people.
-Additionally, most donations to tax-exempt organizations are tax-deductible, making it critical for organizations to get and keep tax-exempt status for fundraising purposes.
+Additionally, most donations to tax-exempt organizations are tax-deductible, making it critical for organizations to maintain tax-exempt status for fundraising purposes.

-The nonprofit attorneys at the Worden Law Firm have the skills and experience needed to set up your nonprofit organization in a way that will comply with state and federal requirements.
-We will focus on the legal hurdles of setting up your nonprofit entity so you can focus on your goal of helping others.
+Our attorneys at Worden & Carbitcherhave the expertise needed to set up your nonprofit in a way that will comply with state and federal requirements.
+Let us focus on the legal hurdles so that you and your team can continue pursuing your nonprofit goals.

-Whether you are in the early planning stages or have operated a successful Oklahoma nonprofit for years, there are always benefits to having an experienced nonprofit attorney by your side.
-The nonprofit attorneys with the Worden Law Firm are ready to provide guidance to your organization on any aspect of nonprofit law.
+We are currently accepting nonprofit clients.
+Whether you're in the early planning stages or have operated a successful Oklahoma nonprofit for years, there are always benefits to having a nonprofit attorney by your side.
+The nonprofit attorneys at Worden & Carbitcher are available to provide guidance to your organization on any aspect of nonprofit law.

 For a small nonprofit, the idea of having an experienced nonprofit attorney on retainer may sound farfetched.
-Good legal advice can be costly, but the Worden Law Firm has created a service designed to give small nonprofits access to experienced legal counsel that won't bust the budget.
-This option is known as the Worden Law Firm Small Nonprofit Retainer Program.
+Good legal advice can be costly, but our team offers a service designed to give small nonprofits access to experienced legal counsel that won't break the budget.

-With the Small Nonprofit Retainer Program, you are allotted five billable hours per month of time from the nonprofit attorneys at the Worden Law Firm.
-This time can be allotted in any way you see fit depending on the legal needs of your organization.
-The attorneys at the Worden Law Firm are easy to get in touch with, and you are guaranteed to have a response within 24 hours.
+With the Small Nonprofit Retainer Program, you are allotted five billable hours per month of time from the nonprofit attorneys at Worden & Carbitcher.
+This time can be allotted in any way you see fit, depending on the legal needs of your organization.
+Our attorneys guarantee a quick and timely response within 24 hours.
 Here are a few of the tasks your attorneys can perform on behalf of your organization:

-- Review all formation and governance documents, including on both the state and federal level
+- Review all formation and governance documents on both the state and federal level

 - Structure the compensation of your employees in a way that will fit within your budget